-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

 Palaeolandscape implication: The base of the Older Dunes, directly on top of the beach sands, was dated using juvenile Spisula shells at around 1700 BC.
 Reworking of the shells cannot be excluded, so that the transition of the beach to dune sands might be younger, but not later than the Late Bronze Age.
 Culture layers in the Older Dune sands, on top of the beach sands, were archaeologically dated as Late Bronze Age / Early Iron Age (layer B in the section) and Roman or Medieval Age (layer C).

-<h1>Location Velsen-Gildenlaan (VG)
+<h1>Location: Velsen-Gildenlaan (VG)

-Table A3.24: 14C dates of the building pit Velsen-Gildenlaan (VG).
-Reference: Jelgersma et al., 1970.
+Table A3.24.
+14C dates of the building pit Velsen-Gildenlaan (VG) (Jelgersma et al., 1970)